-Teachers Association. delegates were elected for the Texas CTA convention to be held Feb.
+At a recent meeting of Deaf Smith County Classroom Teachers Association, delegates were elected for the Texas CTA convention to be held Feb.
 14-16 in San Antonio.
-A program of slides titled The Church, St. Thomas Episcopal Sabre-Toothed Curriculum was Church, First Presbyterian presented by Mrs. Bob Ham-Church, St. Anthony Church, man.
-Faculty members at Holy Name Society of St. Shirley School, where the meeting was held, served Under the direction of Fred refreshments to 45 members.
+A program of slides titled The Sabre-Toothed Curriculum was presented by Mrs. Bob Hamman.
+Faculty members at Shirley School, where the meeting was held, served refreshments to 45 members.